mirecl/leaves-rs/README.md

 # leaves-rs

-❗**Pure**❗ Rust implementation of prediction part for GBRT (Gradient Boosting Regression Trees) models from popular frameworks 🚀
+<u>Leaves</u> is a library implementing prediction code for GBRT (Gradient Boosting Regression Trees).
+The goal of the project - make it possible to use models from popular GBRT frameworks on **Pure** Rust 🚀.

 ### Proposal API